- CHS 1952-1954

-Jon was born in Coburg to Clorine and Ron Finlayson, then the chief draftsman of the Commonwealth.
+Jon was born in Coburg to Clorine and Ron Finlayson, then the chief draftsman of the Commonwealth Government.
 At about the age of eight, along with his younger sister Rhonda (deceased) and brother Bruce, the family moved to Burwood, where he spent the rest of his childhood, attending Hartwell Primary School and Camberwell High.

-At the age of eight, Jon began his long career in the performing arts, touring all over Australia for many years as a boy soprano for the Australian Boys Choir.
+At the age of eight, Jon began his long career in the performing arts, touring all over Australia for many years as a boy soprano with the Australian Boys Choir.
 He was actively involved in theatre throughout school and, as a teenager, began performing weekly on The Fakermagangees, the long-running children’s radio serial on 3DB.
 This was followed by many other Australian radio dramas over the years.
 After matriculating he threw himself into amateur theatre productions for some years, appearing in many a Gilbert and Sullivan musical before moving on to professional shows at the Union Theatre (which later became the Melbourne Theatre Company).
 Shows there included the controversial musical Lola Montez, starring Justine Rettick, which was banned for some weeks by the chief censor due to its provocative content.

 The early 1960s saw the creation of several long-running intimate revues, the first of which, co-written and directed by Barbara Angell, ran 11.30pm on Fridays at The Arts Theatre in Richmond.
-He managed to rope his sister, Rhonda, into the cast and brother Bruce into assistant stage managing.
-The next two revues at the Arrow theatre were an even bigger family affair, with Rhonda on stage, Bruce promoted to costume designer, his mother, Clorine, running the box office and father Ron doing front of house, building sets and sweeping the foyer.
+He managed to rope his sister Rhonda into the cast and brother Bruce into assistant stage managing.
+The next two revues at the Arrow Theatre were an even bigger family affair, with Rhonda on stage, Bruce promoted to costume designer, his mother, Clorine, running the box office and father Ron doing front of house, building sets and sweeping the foyer.
 The shows were the hugely successful Outrageous Fortune and Slings and Arrows, co-written by David Sale, Barbara Angell and Jon, who also performed in all of them along with such actors as Betty Bobbit, Judi Hooke and many guest stars.

 Jon spent many years performing in musicals at the Comedy Theatre, Her Majesty’s, the Princess and Russell Street Theatre, including The Fantasticks, Robert and Elizabeth, Bells Are Ringing, For Amusement Only, Lock Up Your Daughters and Auntie Mame with the likes of Tikki Taylor, John Newman, Toni Lamond, Frank Sheldon, Hy Hazel, Ruth Cracknell, June Bronhill and Maggie Fitzgibbon.
 He also created the role of Feldman for The Magic Show, in which he played opposite Ross Skiffington and later in the film production of the same name, made in Canada.